seeds-std/laravel-slug-rule/README.md

-# validation rules for Laravel
+# Slug validation rules for Laravel

 Checks if the slug is valid format with Str::slug().